 Reheating: You can reheat it in the crockpot, microwave, or on the stove.
 The pasta will absorb some of the liquid overnight so you can just add some broth when reheating or enjoy it thicker.

 Can you make this Vegan Pasta Fagioli in the crockpot?

-Yes, you can make this in the crockpot – but I would really recommend making it on the stovetop.
+Yes, you can make pasta fagioli in the crockpot – but I would really recommend making it on the stovetop.
 It’s super quick!
-Unless you use the pasta I linked below, I can’t guarantee yours will cook correctly, and it might either be al dente, or mushy!
+I can’t guarantee yours will cook correctly, and it might either be al dente, or mushy!

 - 2 tablespoons olive oil

 - 2 tablespoons garlic minced (approx 3 garlic cloves)